top of page

 • Writer's pictureEvelyn

-Stop sabotaging your basket abandonment rate.
+Retargeting Promo Codes: Stop sabotaging your basket abandonment rate.

 Discount Coupon Example

-The stats certainly aren’t good, so you’re doing what many other top marketers do: launching a Cart Abandonment Reminder, targeting undecided customers through email, push notification, display, or social media campaign, with the primary aim of winning back all, potentially lost purchases.
-It’s an admirable goal that you have.
-After all, you want to make sure your customers stay with you instead of going to a competitor.
+Many top marketers launch a Cart Abandonment Reminder to target undecided customers through email, push notification, display, or social media campaigns.
+This is done with the aim of winning back potentially lost purchases.
+It's important to ensure that your customers stay with you instead of going to a competitor.
+To boost the results, many marketers offer a discount to retarget customers.
+This strategy has been successful in recovering up to 30% of lost transactions.

-While you’re drafting your cart abandonment email and bragging to your boss about how awesome the KPIs are, your customers are waiting and calculating.
+While drafting your cart abandonment email and bragging to your boss about how awesome the KPIs are, your customers are waiting and calculating.
 Wait, what?

 The best practice is to create a campaign chain instead of a single message.
 Start with a retargeting message that doesn’t involve the discount.
 If the customer won’t respond, implement strategies to include the discount without hurting the company’s profit: